MatthewIfe/mod_cgroup/mod_cgroup/README.md

 * Default: /
 * Context: server config

-This parameter sets the cgruop to migrate to once processing of content has finished.
+This parameter sets the cgroup to migrate to once processing of content has finished.
 This prevents you keeping workers in old cgroups for a vhost.
 This takes the format used by libcgroup and cgconfig.conf MINUS the controllers. e.g "/vhost1", "/apache/vhost2"